TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 | **Binance USD**          | BUSD    | $ 1.83B	  |
 | **Paxos Standard**       | PAX     | $ 681.87M  |

 I've decided to adopt stablecoins instead of other cryptocurrencies (such as ether itself) in the hopes of making the options exchange more palpable and appealing to traders that may not be insterested in being exposed to non stable cryptocurrencies while trading options.
+Also, this decision has helped to reduce code complexity by eliminating the need to constantly perform currencies value conversions between one another.

 <h2>Collateralization</h2>